 Ease of Use

 The BMX 25 is a fairly easy cooler to use.
 The rubber latches can be easily unhooked with one hand, and the lid stays open once pushed to a certain angle.
 The handle stays pretty much where you leave it, making a quick set-down-to-close-the-back-hatch maneuver a cinch.
-The inside of this cooler is also decently spacious for its size and can fit 34 cans if you only add a little bit of ice around the sides.
+The inside of this cooler is also decently spacious for its size and can fit 34 cans if you only add a little bit of ice around the sides, and easily accommodates an upright standard-sized wine bottle.
 The Igloo also has tie-down holes in all four corners that will keep this little box securely fastened and closed until you untie it again.

 Though we feel that Igloo may have missed an opportunity by not making this tie-down holes also lockable, which can add a measure of animal protection or peace of mind.
 We also found that the topography of the lid prevents it from being an excellent surface for your cold can or even a comfortable seat.
 Additionally, the handle runs so close to the side of the cooler that it runs into the rubber latches if they're not properly sealed.
 And unlike many other coolers, the BMX has no rubber feet to stop it from sliding across the bed of your pickup if you neglected to tie it down.
 Those minor concerns aside, we think the BMX is decently easy to use.